 Becoming a parent can be nerve-wracking, with a lot of decisions to make, but it's also a precious time.
 Give yourself the space to enjoy it by setting a plan of action broken into manageable steps that you can implement.
 Your financial adviser can help you break it down.

 Don't have an adviser yet?
-Adviser View is a good place start.
+Adviser View is a good place start, should you wish to seek advice from a financial expert.

 Westpac Financial Planners are representatives of Westpac Banking Corporation ABN 33 007 457 141 AFSL & Australian Credit Licence 233714.
 The tax position described is a general statement and is for guidance only.
 It has not been prepared by a registered tax agent.
 It does not constitute tax advice and is based on current tax laws and our interpretation.
 Your individual situation may differ and you should seek independent professional tax advice.
 Any tax position described is general and incidental to the financial advice.
 It has not been prepared by a registered tax agent.
 Please consult a registered tax agent for specific tax advice about your individual situation.